Some usability updates to GNU APL Emacs mode

 The idea to move the documentation on symbols from Emacs to GNU APL was implemented only partly.
 The lacking part was a way to get this documentation back to the Emacs mode from GNU APL.
 This job requires 2 parts: the native part (on GNU APL side) and elisp side (on Emacs), since GNU APL and GNU Emacs communicate via sockets.
 The native part of the job consisted of implementing a “help” remote command which will return all the documentation (or only information on requested symbol), as it can be seen here.

-Since the data flow is from C to Lisp, the natural choice of a data format was S-expressions, where the list looks like (a b c), so the data protocol is basically a list of lists containing all the data.
+Since the data flow is from C to Lisp, the natural choice of a data format was S-expressions, where the list looks like (a b c)

 The only “complication” was to prepare a string for sending - surround by quotes, escape quotes and slashes and convert newlines, as in prepare_string function: